roguesupport/FreeContributor/INSTALL.md

     sudo apt-get install dnsmasq

-Backup the dnsmaq.conf in the /etc directory.
-Edit the dnsmaq.conf or use configuration file provided in the conf directory
+Backup the '/etc/dnsmaq.conf' .
+Edit the dnsmaq.conf
+or use configuration file provided in the conf directory

-Edit the /etc/resolv.conf and put as first entry
+Edit the '/etc/resolv.conf' and put as first entry

     nameserver 127.0.0.1